-Hong Kong Activist Joshua Wong Is Freed, Says He'll Join Mass Protests
+Hong Kong Activist Joshua Wong Is Freed, Says He Will Join Mass Protests

 Newly released from prison, Hong Kong pro-democracy activist Joshua Wong immediately called for Chief Executive Carrie Lam to resign from office.
-His remarks came as thousands of Hong Kong residents demand that the government permanently shelve a controversial extradition bill.
+His remarks came as thousands of Hong Kong residents demanded that the government permanently shelve a controversial extradition bill.

 Wong, 22, had been serving a two-month prison term for contempt of court, related to the 2014 Umbrella Movement street demonstrations.
-But he was released after serving only one month of that sentence.
+But he was released after serving one month.

-The leader of the political group Demosisto, Wong said he isn't satisfied with Lam's plan to suspend the extradition bill.
+The leader of the political group Demosisto, Wong said he isn't satisfied with Lam's plan to suspend the extradition measure.

 "Hello world and hello freedom," Wong said on Twitter.
 "I have just been released from prison.
 GO HONG KONG!!
 Withdraw the extradition bill.
 Carrie Lam step down.
 Drop all political prosecutions!"